Zamano: History

-Recognition

-Zamano appeared in the Deloitte Technology Fast 50 from 2006 to 2009.

-This followed from coming second in Deloitte's "rising star" category in 2005.

-In 2002, Zamano was nominated for an Annual Global Mobile Award, in the Best Mobile Internet Application category for its TxT Manager.

 Controversy

 On 4 February 2010, the UK phone service regulator PhonepayPlus fined and formally reprimanded Zamano £15,000 for breaching its terms and conditions in relation to unsolicited reverse-charge premium rate SMS messages.
 PhonepayPlus also ordered Zamano to issue refunds.
 On 29 March 2012, Zamano was fined a further £35,000 by PhonepayPlus for breaching its terms and conditions in relation to unsolicited reverse-charge premium rate SMS messages.
+The text messages were related to ringtone downloading services with recurring charges.